spectral-k1d/Ekaterina-Kormilitsyna/docs/_pre_fab_.md

 Hi spectral-k1d!
 You've successfully authenticated, but GitHub does not provide shell access.
 ```
+!!! failure "OH NO"

+    Attempting to run gh-deploy came up triggred a log in request github. my identity could not be verified.
+	Solution: I had to generate a token on the github website and had to enter this into the 'Password' request field after i entered my GitHub username.
+	This was able to verify my identity.
+Since then there was no further log-in request.

 YAY Things seem to be working lets try to start the deploy to github!